meyskens/blog/content/post/linux-phone-adventure.md

 Containers on a phone?
 This maked the world even better!
 There is a fork of Anbox by UBPorts that runs on my Nexus 5!
 I have been told this is highly experimental however Slack works smooth* (*as long you do not need to play any media or open links).
 Which solved my problem!

 ## Day 1
+My Slack dream isn't as good as it was.
+The Anbox runtime does not have any webkit capabilities causing me to be unable to open any (magic) links.
+So there was a hack for magic links.
+I could copy the link on my laptop then adb shell into my phone which can adb shell into anbox (cool right!).
+A simple `adb shell am start -a android.intent.action.VIEW -d URL` then does it to trigger slack into opening my link.
+There is only one last flaw.
+A few Slacks I am in only accept Google Auth.
+Which needs a browser...
+After some thinking I figured it out.
+I installed [Intent Intercept](https://f-droid.org/en/packages/de.k3b.android.intentintercept/), this could give me the OAuth URL it was trying to call.
+I copied that URL and sent it (over Slack) to my laptop.
+There I handled the login in Chrome.
+There Chrome gave me a "Do you want to open in xdg-open" notice.
+So there was being redirected to a non HTTP URL.
+I opened the inspector and found the redirect header to `slack://` copied that URL and ran `am start -a android.intent.action.VIEW -d URL` again.
+Now Slack happily accepted my token and logged in!
+5

 **This is a live blog kind of post, updates will follow soon**